atlhawksfanatic/L2M/README.md

   - `call_type`: raw call type variable in L2M
   - `committing`: committing player or team in L2M, may be blank
   - `disadvantaged`: disadvantaged player or team in L2M, may be blank
-  - `decision`: judgement of L2M for the call, could be CC, CNC, IC, INC, or blank where CC = Correct Call, CNC = Correct Non-Call, IC = Incorrect Call, INC = Incorrect Non-Call and blank = not detectable without technology
+  - `decision`: judgment of L2M for the call, could be CC, CNC, IC, INC, or blank where CC = Correct Call, CNC = Correct Non-Call, IC = Incorrect Call, INC = Incorrect Non-Call and blank = not detectable without technology
   - `comments`: L2M comments on the play